herreriasjose/wafexpress/README.md

-# WafExpress
+# Wafnode

-WafExpress is a middleware Web Application Firewall.
+Wafnode is a middleware Web Application Firewall initially designed to work with Express.

-WafExpress monitors the requests on our server and acts in case there are suspicious indications.
+It monitors the requests on our server and acts in case there are suspicious indications.

 ## Features